FontBureau/Opentype-1.8-Axis-Proposal/glossary/index.md

 small sizes, versus tighter letter spacing and higher contrasts, along with a smaller xheight, and narrower character widths, in many designs at large sizes.</dd>

+<dt id='pointsize'>Point size</dt>
+A system of measurement originally divided into 72.289 parts per inch, rounded to 72 since the late 1990's.

 <dt id='proportional'>Proportional</dt>
 <dd>Widths varying with the character shape.
 In a proportional font, different
 characters occupy different amounts of horizontal space.</dd>